 The collection's archive has an extensive volume of books, records, videos, magazines, ephemera, and various graphic materials from different periods.
 Due to present limitations imposed by the covid-19 pandemic, face-to-face visits have been limited.
 We will soon bring new contact information.

 Contact us by email in order to research the collection

-The cmb staff consists of artists Bruno Baptistelli, Cris Ambrosio, Deyson Gilbert and Frederico Filippi.
+The cmb staff consists of Bruno Baptistelli, Cris Ambrosio, Deyson Gilbert, Erica Ferrari, Frederico Filippi, and Pontogor.